Bobby Jasoos: Production

 Filming of Bobby Jasoos was postponed by 11 days from the scheduled date due to an emergency heart surgery of Dia Mirza's mother.
-Mirza later stated that the filming will commence from 25 November 2013.
-The filming will commence from Hyderabad, the city where the story is based and is supposed to wrap by January 2014.
+Mirza later stated that the filming would commence from 25 November 2013.
+The filming was to commence from Hyderabad, the city where the story was planned to be based and was supposed to be wrapped by January 2014.
 Shooting for the film started on 23 November 2013.
-The film will be shot in one long schedule of 55 days.
+The film was shot in one long schedule of 55 days.